© Photo courtesy of Tammie Pittwood Photography

 I am a New Zealand artist who lives and works in New Plymouth.

 My early work was largely print-oriented though I enjoyed experimenting with many media.
-In 1996 at 17 I was chosen to design the New Zealand 45c Health stamp and the cover design for the ‘Young Achievers’ magazine.
+In 1996 at 17 I was chosen to design the New Zealand 45c Health stamp and the cover of the ‘Young Achievers’ magazine.
 In 2001 I graduated from Auckland Universities Maori Arts department Te Toi Hou, where I studied under two iconic New Zealand artists; Brett Graham and Selwyn Muru.

 Many solo exhibitions followed, each expressing a yearning to preserve the fragility of memory as well as delving into my deep fascination with history and my Maori heritage.

 After moving to Perth, Western Australia I was represented by the Murano & Gullotti Gallery and my first painting based on a Victorian cabinet card; ‘Forget Me Not’ was chosen as a finalist for the 2010 Albany Art Prize.

 In 2012 I was welcomed into Linton & Kay Galleries.
-My first exhibition with this gallery ‘Flights of Fancy’ (2013) was inspired by Edwardian childhood and “Gazing Where the Lilies Blow;” (2016) a selection of works celebrating iconic women which opened on International Women's Day was a great success.
+My first exhibition with this gallery ‘Flights of Fancy’ (2013) was inspired by Edwardian childhood and “Gazing Where the Lilies Blow;” (2016) a selection of works celebrating iconic women opened on International Women's Day.

 I returned to New Zealand in 2013 and in 2014 was awarded an honorary ambassadorship and exhibited in Paris.